-The Graduate College coordinates the programs of advanced study offered by the academic units of the university.
-The college consists of the following offices: Office of the Dean and Vice Provost for Research; Office of Sponsored Research and Programs; Office of Research Compliance and Proposal Development; Graduate Enrollment; Graduate Academic Affairs; Distance Learning; and the Office of Editorial Assistance (Thesis Examiner).
-The dean chairs the Graduate Studies Committee and the Research Council, sets minimum standards for graduate students, represents the university in national forums for graduate education, and serves as an advocate for promoting graduate education and research across the university.
+Ali Cinar Dean 301 Main Building 3300 S. Federal St. Chicago, IL 60616 312.567.3024 www.iit.edu/graduate_college The Graduate College coordinates the programs of advanced study offered by the academic units of the University.
+The College consists of the following offices: Office of the Dean and Vice Provost for Research; Office of Sponsored Research and Programs; Office of Research Compliance and Proposal Development; Graduate Enrollment; Graduate Academic Affairs; Office of Graduate Admission; and the Office of Editorial Assistance (Thesis Examiner).
+The dean chairs the Graduate Studies Committee and the Research Council, sets minimum standards for graduate students, represents the University in national forums for graduate education, and serves as an advocate for promoting graduate education and research across the University.